 WHAT ARE THE EFFECTS & SIGNS OF CANNABIS USE?

 Misinformation about cannabis is common.
 A recent national survey reports that about 70% of grade 12 students did not think regular cannabis use was harmful.
-The truth is that regular cannabis use can be harmful.
+But, regular cannabis use can often be harmful.

 Short-term effects: